ForgottenGlory/MOISE/README.md

 	- Allow yes to all load errors: Enabled
 	- Allow screenshots: Enabled

+If you'd like you can set up whatever shaders you'd like by clicking on the "Shader setup..." button.

 ## LAUNCHING THE GAME
 In Mod Organizer 2, select Morrowind from the drop-down menu next to the Run button and click Run.
 This is how MOISE should always be launched.
 You can create a shortcut on your desktop if you wish using the Shortcut button under the Run button.